-Take medical manufacturing, for example.
+Take medical device manufacturing, for example.
 According to HCL Healthcare Management, manufacturing medical devices in Mexico means that U.S. companies can divert research and funds to other medical projects, which in turn promotes both domestic and global medical advancement.
 While creating jobs outside of the US can indeed be a controversial topic for any company offshoring some of its production, it is a practice that encourages growth that consumers directly benefit from in the long term.
 These kinds of offshoring advantages allow companies nationwide to stay competitive, preserving and protecting many non-manufacturing related jobs here at home and promoting rapid technological advancement in almost every industry.

 Manufacturing in Mexico means even more collaboration and efficiency

-Offshoring is a cost-effective method when done in many countries globally, but the similar time zones and geographic proximity of the US and Mexico allows for even more synchronization and in-person meetings than an overseas pairing.
+Offshoring is a cost-effective method when done in many countries globally, but the similar time zones and geographic proximity of the US and Mexico cuts transportation time and allows for even more synchronization and in-person meetings than an overseas pairing.
 Not only does nearshoring in this way mean quicker turnaround when it comes to implementing new ideas and executing business decisions, but because Mexico is so close, even more revenue is saved due to decreased transportation costs - resulting in greater consumer savings and industry advancement.

 More efficient companies means increased job availability in the services industry